Jopp-gh/Obsidian-Dune84/README.md

 ### Dune
 My theme is called after [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert)'s eponymous novel cycle.
-His novels were incredibly successful and influenced **Science-fiction** and everything related to coming afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
+His novels were incredibly successful and influenced **Science-fiction** and everything related afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
-**Dune from 1984** was a relatively tight-budget movie but nevertheless, a very artistic, spectacular and cinematic transposition of Frank's novel, very well narrated and worth to see as a whole.
-I continue to watch **David Lynch**'s Dune from time to time and this movie is still able to move me, even after so long time.
+**Dune from 1984** was a relatively tight-budget movie but nevertheless, a very artistic, spectacular and cinematic transposition of Frank's novels, very well narrated and worth to see as a whole.
+I continue to watch **David Lynch**'s Dune from time to time and this movie is still able to catch my interest, even after so long time.
-Recenty, we saw more movies/tv series related to Dune, where i appreciated *background scenery* and *costume design*, but this aspects alone don't make a movie, so unfortunately, i won't cite them here as successors.
+Recenty, we saw more movies/tv series related to Dune, where i appreciated *background scenery* and *costume design*, but this aspects alone don't make a movie, so unfortunately, i won't cite them as successors here.

 ### Goal
 My **goal** with this theme was to improve Obsidian by removing some distractions / annoyances, adding missing features, improving, expanding on available features.
 Last but not least, I needed a change of colors, less extreme black - white values and everything printer friendly, no matter what theme (light / dark) I decided to use.
 Both core functions - printing and presentation (Export as PDF / Slide) got a refreshed look and were adapted to work on smaller interfaces too (phone).
-I tried my best to adapt Dune for tablets, i did this in emulation - since i do not own a tablet any support for this device needs **your feedback**
+I tried my best to adapt Dune for tablets, i did this in emulation - since i do not own a tablet myself.
+So any support for this device is totally dependant on **your feedback**

 ### Motivation
-I am very pleased with form and function of **Dune** and hope this overhaul will benefit your overall workflow, reduce friction, improve your note-making with Obsidian.
+I am very pleased with form and function of **Dune** and hope this overhaul will benefit your workflow, reduce friction and improve your overall note-making in Obsidian which in turn should improve and expand your experience.
 <br>
 Also, I hope to pay my lunch for sharing good content with you.
+Plugin authors, theme designers and other developers put not just skills but love in their code projects and a ton of time to realize the features you get.
+The bigger a code project grows, the harder this code maintenace becomes, because of the sheer amount of commands which need to cooperate as a whole.
+Debugging is called the process where Developers hunt errors and despite the tools at our fingertips and expertise we got to use them, we still have a hard time to search and track issues and this happens usually in long night sessions, before we release a new update of our products.
+The final status represents the new "normality" of a product but a lot happens under the hood to guarantee this high level of quality and smooth experience.

-Please support me and see the [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page, thank you very much.
+Please support me and see the [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page, if you want Dune to grow.
+I would enjoy as well for all the people interested in my way to design and implement features.
+Thanks for you attention.
-Finally, i would be pleased to make new friends, interested in, but not limited to following unsorted knowledge fields:
+Finally, i released this theme becaues I would be pleased to make new friends, interested in, but not limited to following unsorted knowledge fields:

 ```
 - #architecture,